joelparkerhenderson/ways-of-working/doc/meetings/index.md

 ## Most important

-Prepare the participants.
-For example "The purpose of this meeting is X because Y".
+Set the stage.
+Example: "The purpose of this meeting is X because Y".

+Announce the agenda.
+Example: "The plan of this meeting is X because Y".

-Plan the outcome.
-For example "At the end of this meeting we want X because Y".
+Optimize the outcome.
+Example "At the end of this meeting we want X because Y".

 ## To focus a meeting